 The Notice of Appeal must then be filed at the court within 10 days of service on all named respondents.
 The Appellant’s Certificate can be filed concurrently.

 After the Notice of Appeal has been filed, the appeal must be perfected by serving and filing with the court all the documents necessary for the hearing of the appeal.
 These are:

 Once the appeal is perfected, a Certificate of Perfection is filed and the Divisional Court will list the appeal for hearing.

-Where a transcript of evidence is required, appeals must be perfected within 30 days of filing the Notice of Appeal.
+Where a transcript of evidence is not required, appeals must be perfected within 30 days of filing the Notice of Appeal.
 Where a transcript of evidence is required, the appeal must be perfected within 60 days of the appellant receiving notice that the transcript has been completed.

 When an appeal is perfected, the Registrar of the Divisional Court will place it on the list of cases to be heard and will mail a Notice of Listing for Hearing (Form 61G) to every person listed in the Certificate of Perfection.

 An estimate of the amount of time before the appeal will be listed can be obtained by contacting the court office where the appeal is filed.